Toloka/docs/en/template-builder/operations/create-specs.md

 {% note info %}

 By default, all the input data fields are marked as required in the specification.
-To make the field optional, in the [data.input](work-with-data.md) configuration component specify the `default` property.
+To make the field optional, specify the `default` property in the [data.input](work-with-data.md) configuration component.

 {% endnote %}

 ## Filling in output data {#output-data-create}

-The output data fields depend on the components that use `data.output` and values supported by it.
+If automatic generation of specifications is enabled, the output data fields are created from the configuration code.
+It takes into account the components that use `data.output` as well as the values supported by it.

 **Examples:**